biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

   * Kaczmarek, Ł., Gołdyn, B., Mcinnes, S.J. and Michalczyk, Ł (in press) Diversity of limno-terrestrial tardigrades of the Americas in relation to the Great American Biotic Interchange hypothesis (GABI).
-(Zoological Journal of the Linnean Society)[http://dx.doi.org/10.1111/zoj.12422].
+[Zoological Journal of the Linnean Society](http://dx.doi.org/10.1111/zoj.12422).

   * González-Ávila, P.A., Luna-Vega, I., García-Sandoval, R. and Contreras-Medina, R. (2016) Distributional patterns of the Order Gomphales (Fungi: Basidiomycota) in Mexico.
 [Tropical Conservation Science, 9, 1940082916667140](http://dx.doi.org/10.1177/1940082916667140).